-The total pension liability for each of the defined benefit plans was determined by an actuarial valuation as of July 1, 2016, using the entry age normal actuarial cost method.
+The total pension liability for each of the defined benefit plans was determined by an actuarial valuation as of July 1, 2018, using the entry age normal actuarial cost method.
 Inflation increases for both plans is assumed at 2.60%.
 Payroll growth for both plans is assumed at 3.25%.
-Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments is 7.60%.
+Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments is 7.00%.
 The plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.
-Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 2.85% was used to determine the total pension liability for the program (Bond Buyer General Obligation 20-Bond Municipal Bond Index.)
+Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 3.87% was used to determine the total pension liability for the program (Bond Buyer General Obligation 20-Bond Municipal Bond Index.)
 Mortality assumptions for both plans were based on the Generational RP-2000 with Projection Scale BB tables.

-The following changes in actuarial assumptions occurred in 2016:
+The following changes in actuarial assumptions occurred in 2018:

-- FRS: The long-term expected rate of return was decreased from 7.65% to 7.60%, and the active member mortality assumption was updated. - HIS: The municipal rate used to determine total pension liability was decreased from 3.80% to 2.85%.
+- FRS: The long-term expected rate of return was decreased from 7.10% to 7.00%, and the active member mortality assumption was updated. - HIS: The municipal rate used to determine total pension liability was increased from 3.58% to 3.87%.

 Sensitivity of the School's proportionate share of the net pension liability to changes in the discount rate.
 The following tables demonstrate the sensitivity of the net pension liability to changes in the discount rate.
-The sensitivity analysis shows the impact of the School's proportionate share of the collective net pension liability if the discount rate was 1.00% higher or 1.00% lower than the current discount rate at June 30, 2016.
+The sensitivity analysis shows the impact of the School's proportionate share of the collective net pension liability if the discount rate was 1.00% higher or 1.00% lower than the current discount rate at June 30, 2018.

-Florida Retirement System

-1% Decrease Current Discount 1% Increase

-(6.60%) Rate (7.60%) (8.60%)

-\$ 496,276 \$ 269,559 \$ 80,847

-Health Insurance Subsidy

-1% Decrease Current Discount 1% Incre

-(1.85%) Rate (2.85%) (3.85%)

-\$ 234,364 \$ 204,289 \$ 179,326
+Flori da Retirement S ystem Health Insurance Subsidy 1% Decrease Current Discount 1% Increase 1% Decrease Current Discount 1% Increase (6.00%) Rate (7.00%) (8.00%) (2.87%) Rate (3.87%) (4.87%) \$ 749,594 \$ 410,603 \$ 129,278 \$ 251,828 \$ 221,107 \$ 195,499

 Long-term expected rate of return.
-To develop an analytical basis for the selection of the long-term expected rate of return assumption, in October 2016 the FRS Actuarial Assumptions Conference reviewed long-term assumptions developed by capital market assumptions teams from both Milliman and Aon Hewitt Investment Consulting, investment consultants to the Florida State Board of Administration.
+To develop an analytical basis for the selection of the long-term expected rate of return assumption, in October 2018 the FRS Actuarial Assumptions Conference reviewed long-term assumptions developed by capital market assumptions teams from both Milliman and Aon Hewitt Investment Consulting, investment consultants to the Florida State Board of Administration.
 The table below shows Milliman's assumptions for each of the asset classes in which the plan was invested at that time based on the long-term target asset allocation.
 The allocation policy's description of each asset class was used to map the target allocation to the asset classes shown below.
-Each asset class assumption is based on a consistent set of underlying assumptions, and includes an adjustment for the inflation assumption.
+Each asset class assumption is based on a consistent set of underlying assumptions and includes an adjustment for the inflation assumption.
 These assumptions are not based on historical returns, but instead are based on a forward-looking capital market economic model.
-The 2016 FRS Actuarial Assumption Conference selected a return assumption of 7.60 percent, which is a prescribed assumption as defined by ASOP 27.
+The 2018 FRS Actuarial Assumption Conference selected a return assumption of 7.00 percent, which is a prescribed assumption as defined by ASOP 27.